Mount Baker Park

 Historical Significance

-In 2020, Mount Baker Park, along with the adjacent Colman Park, was added to the National Register of Historic Places, recognizing its significance in Seattle's park system and urban planning history.
+In 2020, Mount Baker Park and the neighboring Colman Park earned a spot on the National Register of Historic Places, acknowledging their importance in Seattle's park system and urban planning history.

 All Features & Facilities